 How risky am I?

-The longer you have to invest, the more risk you can take with your money, which means the higher the return you can expect.
+The longer you have to invest, the more risk you can take with your money, which means you can expect a higher return.

 If you have a short-term time frame, you might not have enough time for your investments to recover from any short-term fluctuations should they arise.
 If you’ll need your money in less than 12 months, investing might not be the best way to protect your money.